 This Pterygodium nigrescens inflorescence was photographed in northern KwaZulu-Natal grassland.
 The tubers survive grass fires, but flowering is not dependent upon fire.

-The roots of this plant have been used by indigenous populations to concoct infusions for warding off evil; flower colour and shape probably suggesting unusual powers to superstitious minds in the prescientific era (Liltved and Johnson, 2012; Pooley, 1998).
+The roots of this plant have been used by indigenous populations to concoct infusions for warding off evil.
+Flower colour and shape probably elicit a sense of wonderment, triggering ideas of unusual powers.
+Superstitious and high suggestibility minds are often associated with the prescientific era, representing yet another kind of thinking error (Liltved and Johnson, 2012; Pooley, 1998; iNaturalist).